picodata/sbroad/doc/design/global_tables_rfc.md

 select * from segment
 ```

-Suppose we know, that the query must be executed on two replicasets, then:
+Suppose we know that the query must be executed on two replicasets, then:

-we will scan `global` on the router, and find the primary key value that splits table by half.
+we will scan `global` on the router, and find the primary key value that splits table in half.
 Suppose it is a1, the first value of the key is a0, and the last value is a2.

 replicaset 1: